-Lead free flux removers can be difficult for traditional solvents to clean from PCBs.
-Most lead free fluxes are more difficult to clean than regular fluxes because they require higher temperatures to reflow.
-Lead free fluxes and solder pastes also are prone to white residues and require a cleaner formulated with aggressive solvency to fully remove these residues.
+Lead free flux removers are used to remove difficult lead free materials from PCBs.
+These fluxes require higher temperatures to reflow.
+Lead free fluxes and solder pastes also are prone to white residues.
+These fluxes require a cleaner formulated with aggressive solvency to fully remove the residues.

 Removing no clean flux residues from PCBs is a special application.
 Most no clean fluxes are designed to remain uncleaned, and are more difficult to remove than old-style rosin-based fluxes.
 They are prone to leaving white residues and their activators can cause corrosion on the boards.
 These contaminates require a cleaner formulated with aggressive solvency, and possibly using inorganic fluids to fully remove any white residues.
 MicroCare offers several new formulations along with proven solvents that are strong candidates for these applications.